In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

 I mean anything that exists as part of the internet under your complete ownership.

-This can be in the form of a web domain, or, as I previously mentioned, social media profiles.
+As I previously mentioned, this can be in the form of a web domain or social media profile.

-You can’t really function optimally as an online PT without a great piece of digital property anyways.
+You can’t function optimally as an online PT without a great piece of digital property.

 A well thought of domain name and a well-designed website, encouraging clicks and conversions that are SEO optimized and links from all social media platforms while providing links to them is what you’re going for.